DallanQ/innovation/QA.md

 [enteprise-who-chooses-which-top-card-to-transfer](https://boardgamegeek.com/thread/1092242/enteprise-who-chooses-which-top-card-to-transfer)

-> In the case where there are multiple top non-purple cards with crowns on the opponents board, who chooses which one to transfer -- the demander or the demander's opponent?
+> The Enterprise card includes the effect "I demand you transfer a top non-purple card with a CROWN from your board to my board!
+If you do, draw and meld a 4."
+In the case where there are multiple top non-purple cards with crowns on the opponents board, who chooses which one to transfer -- the demander or the demander's opponent?
 I.e. the thief or the victim?

 The victim Chooses.
 "I demand YOU transfer" means your opponent is doing the transfer and they chooses whichever card to transfer.